Tuscaloosa County assistance programs.

 Find details below and a sampling of agencies that offer financial help in Tuscaloosa County.
 Low income families, or those in a crisis, can get everything free free medical care to emergency rent or deposit help, money for paying utility bills, loans, or government grants among other resources.
 The options available include churches, charities, government social service offices, and even non-profits, many of which are noted below.

-Resources and organizations to turn to for aid
+Resources and organizations to turn to for financial aid

 Thousands of people across the area and Tuscaloosa are struggling in today’s weak economy.
 The good news is that are several different charities, organizations, and other agencies that they can turn to for aid.
 Some of these places include the Community Service Programs of West Alabama, Inc. and also Tuscaloosa's Temporary Emergency Services.
 Find information on the programs and services they offer below.